 - Easy to talk to

 - Logical thinker

 - Positive in your outlook on life

 Deciding on Your Degree

 As you can see, there are quite a few options when it comes to your career as a nurse.
-When you ask, "What qualifications do I need to become a nurse?" you must first decide on the type of nursing you want to practice.
+With good information, you can explore each career path and evaluate the requirements and qualifications to become a nurse.